Hope for the Loneliness of Cancer

 2. Cancer will connect you with others.

 Cancer is so widespread.
-In fact, 1 in 3 women and 1 in 2 men will get it in their lifetime2.
-That means almost every person you interact with has been affected by it in some way.
+In fact, 1 in 3 women and 1 in 2 men will have it in their lifetime2.
+That means almost every person you interact with has been affected by it.
 You may find some people are much more sympathetic and understanding of your plight than you realized.
-Be on the look out…you may find a friend in the place you least expected it.
-Also, support groups both in person and online, also can provide a great way to connect with others.
+Be on the lookout…you may find a friend in the place you least expect it.
+Also, support groups in person and online, can provide a great way to connect with others.
 You will find you may have a lot more in common than just cancer.

-We would like to invite you to join the Hope Has Arrived Prayer and Support Group.
+We invite you to join the Hope Has Arrived Prayer and Support Group.
 You can read more about it on our website here.
 It’s a private and safe environment to help you connect with others.

 3. See this isolation as a temporary season.

-More specifically, Covid-19 won’t last forever, as vaccines are already being distributed.
-Likewise, this stage of your cancer journey, such as treatment, will transition into another one (read Cancer Journey Seasons for more info).
+Just like the pandemic didn’t last forever, this stage of your cancer journey, such as treatment, will transition into another one (read Cancer Journey Seasons for more info).
 And with relationships, even after long droughts, we can find more opportunities to make new friends.

 This proves the crux of this article.
 “There is a friend who sticks closer than brother,”3 says Proverbs.
 The friend this verse refers to is God.
 It is possible to have a meaningful relationship and friendship with the Creator of the universe.
 He is the most loyal and kind friend you will ever know.

-Did you know that God sees you in your pain from the loneliness of cancer?
+Did you know that God sees you in your pain and loneliness?
 He knows all about it and keeps a record.

 “You have taken account of my miseries;